 There are a range of schools within this locality.
-The overall effectiveness of primary, secondary and academy schools within the area are considered by Ofsted to be either 'good' or 'outstanding'.
-There is increasing demand for schools, particularly in this locality, which impacts on class sizes and the number of permanent places available.
+The overall effectiveness of primary schools within the area is considered by Ofsted to be either 'good' or 'outstanding'.
+There is increasing demand for schools, particularly in this locality area, which impacts on class sizes and the number of permanent places available.